-A dedicated workstream lead will monitor progress against the goals and will provide updates to the Inspiring Quality Cabinet which will provide regular reports to the Clinical Quality Assurance Committee and ultimately to Trust Board.
+A dedicated work stream lead will monitor progress against the goals and will provide updates to the Inspiring Quality Cabinet which will provide regular reports to Clinical Quality Assurance Committee, and ultimately to Trust Board.

 The Trust is adopting a phased approach to implementation of the Inspiring Quality Strategy.
-The first phase (from April to October 2019) focusses on creating capacity, mobilising people and communicating the change.
-The second phase (from October 2019 onwards) focusses on embedding the change.
-A third phase will review and evolve the change over time.
+The first phase, from April to October 2019, focusses on creating capacity, mobilising people and communicating the change, and the second phase, from October 2019 onwards, focusses on embedding the change, with a third phase that will review and evolve the change over time.

-2.1.2 Quality Improvements in 2018/19Progress Update
+2.1.2 Quality Improvements in 2018/19 - progress update